YacineDahmani/SafeVault/README.md

-# SafeVolt 🔐
+# SafeVault 🔐

-**SafeVolt** is a secure, local, and user-friendly password manager built with Python.
+**SafeVault** is a secure, local, and user-friendly password manager built with Python.
 It features a modern tabbed interface to manage your passwords, credit cards, and secret notes securely.

 ## 🌟 Features